SpaceG/spaceg.github.io/_posts/2015-02-26-virtual-servers-for-start-ups-digital-ocean.markdown

 Last Week we were in search of Virtual Servers for our new Start Up.
 There are many good Host - Providers.
 In the End we decide it for Digital Ocean a (Digital Company from New York City U.S.A.
 There are really good Virtual Servers up for Web Developers etc. Over 400,000 developers have deployed to Digital Ocean Cloud.
 [Digital Oceans](https://www.digitalocean.com/)

+They Say :
+SSD-Only Cloud
+We’ve created the fastest and most convenient cloud technology to help you easily and more efficiently manage your infrastructure so you can get back to coding.
+We provide all of our users with high-performance SSD Hard Drives, a flexible API, and the ability to select the nearest data center location.

 We Started with $ 10 / mo - 1GBMemory - 1 CoreProcessor - 30GBSSD Disk - 2TBTransfer

 More to read soon. - ;)